elec-e8408-mini-project-2025/project-documentation/README.md

 Travelled distance MUST be based either on an approximation of the length of an average step or on GPS data

 Approximation of burned calories MUST be based on count of steps and MAY additionally be based on average speed during the trip.

+The equations for calory and distance SHOULD use the defined formulas in subsection [Data Calculation](#data-calculation).

 ## User characteristics